Tuition and Fees

 SENIOR CITIZEN COSTS

 Persons 62 years of age and older may enroll in courses, on a space available basis, for an administrative fee of $20 per semester credit in lieu of tuition.
-Senior citizens are exempt from the student activity fee, but are required to pay all other applicable student fees.
+Senior citizens are exempt from the student activity fee and the athletic fee, but are required to pay all other applicable student fees.
 Senior citizens who audit a course do not pay the $20 administrative fee or student activity fee, but are still responsible for all other applicable fees.

 LATE START/SHORT TERM REGISTRATION AND TUITION DUE DATE